 Our Religious School begins preparing children for bar and bat mitzvah beginning in Grade 4.

 We make the preparation process clear, helpful and as stress free as possible.
-The rabbis are chosen on a calendar rotation basis and assigned approximately nine months prior to the bar/bat mitzvah date.
+The rabbis are chosen on a calendar rotation basis and assigned approximately nine months prior to the bar or bat mitzvah date.

-Our clergy are committed to spending significant time with each and every bar/bat mitzvah student.
-Starting approximately seven months prior to the bar/bat mitzvah date, each student will have 24 private individual lessons with their B’nei Mitzvah Instructor to learn their own Torah and Haftarah portions.
+Our clergy are committed to spending significant time with each and every b'nei mitzvah student ("b'nei mitzvah" is just the plural form of bar or bat mitzvah).
+Starting approximately seven months prior to the bar/bat mitzvah date, each student will have 24 private individual lessons with their b’nei mitzvah Instructor to learn their own Torah and Haftarah portions.
 Students and parents will also meet with the rabbis to discuss theology and the student's d’var Torah.
-At the meetings the student will study material relevant to understanding the significance of “coming of age,' their tikkun olam project, and study his or her particular Torah/Haftarah portion, with the goal of finding their meaning in his or her life.
+At the meetings the student will study material relevant to understanding the significance of “coming of age,' their tikkun olam project, and study his or her particular Torah and Haftarah portion, with the goal of finding their meaning in his or her life.
 This process culminates with the student writing a d’var Torah.
 At Cantor Gurney’s Shabbat meeting for b’nei mitzvah students and parents, he discusses the Shabbat morning liturgy and the meaning of Torah in our lives.
 He helps with parent blessings and choosing the aliyah honors.
 Questions and discussion are encouraged at all meetings.